cuba/MapCodableKit/README.md

 ### Primitives

-MapCodable supports any `MapPrimitive` variables.  `MapPrimitive` are any json primitives such as:
+MapCodableKit supports any `MapPrimitive` variables.  `MapPrimitive` are any json primitives such as:
 - `String`
 - `Double`
 - `Bool`